 Then, its portfolio is way smaller than Audible’s, especially that of interest for a language learner: graded readers, educational materials and the like?
 Naught to zero. 👎

 In Google Play Books, there is no subscription: if you want to listen to an audiobook, you purchase it as a standalone title.
 While freedom from subscription is a good thing, Google’s prices might back you out. 😨

 Old classics are cheap, but novelties bring the average price high up: take the last Obama’s, which costs 23 GBP at the moment.
 If you bring that amount to Audible, you purchase three audiobooks instead of one.

 So, I’d consider Google Play Books, but only if you:

-- don’t mind the lack of language-related materials, which reduces the choice to pure mainstream stuff for native speakers.
+- don’t mind the lack of language-related materials.

 Q: Can I share Audible audiobooks with my family?

 A: As of today, not through Amazon Household.
 However, please see above the chapter “How many users can I assign to one account?”.